 - All recipes are developed using sea level as the criteria for processing times.
 At sea level, water boils at 212°F. At higher altitudes water will boil at a lower degree. - Adjustments have to be made to ensure safe canning.
-If you are at a higher altitude you must increase the processing times according to the chart.
+If you are at a higher altitude and your recipe does not specific processing times for different elevations, increase the processing times according to the Altitude Chart.

 Altitude Chart

-Increase
+Altitude in Increase

-Altitude in feet processing time
+feet processing time

 1,000 - 3,000 5 minutes

 3,001 - 6,000 10 minutes

 Above 6,001 15 minutes